andrewgreen76/flygreen/README.md

 - endiannesses
 - monitoring and amending bytes in memory
 - using and creating interrupts
+- NASM for Windows in protected mode :
   - linking externs
- . stack frames : creating and tearing down
+    - stack frames : creating and tearing down
- . caller-callee memory (stack frame) sharing : parameters and passing by reference
+    - caller-callee memory (stack frame) sharing : parameters and passing by reference
+- MASM for Windows in protected mode :
+  - directives

 Raw binary images of :
   1) BIOS